keu/docs/software_versioned_docs/version-0.23/workspace-permissions.md

 ![Remove Workspace User](https://assets2.astronomer.io/main/docs/astronomer-ui/remove-workspace-user.gif)

-To remove a user from a Workspace via the Astronomer CLI, make sure you're first operating in that Workspace.
+To remove a user from a Workspace via the Astronomer Software CLI, make sure you're first operating in that Workspace.
 Then, run:

 ```bash
 astro workspace user remove <email>